mustardamus/steckling/README.md

-Find e example configuration/call in steckling-plugin.
+Find a example configuration/call in steckling-plugin.

+./public - serve all files in there on / level
+./tasks - see on task routing if custom tasks exist